ValentinWalter/Middleman/README.md

 ```

 ### Installation
-Middleman is based on the [Swift Package Manager](https://swift.org/package-manager/).
+Middleman is a [Swift Package](https://swift.org/package-manager/).
 Write this in your `Package.swift` file:

 ```swift
 let package = Package(
     ...